telekom-mms/cmcc-operator/README.md

 * configures Solr clustering by specifying the number of replicas to create.
 * configures Solr BASIC Auth for solr leader, follower and clients if it is enabled.
 * configures zero or more Replication Live Servers to provide redundancy in the delivery/live stage.
-* supports CoreMedia Content Cloud 11.
+* supports CoreMedia Content Cloud 12.

 Planned features include:
 * Support for Traefik ingress controller and its resource types (in addition to the [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx)).
 * Admission webhook that verifies consistency of the custom resource, and can migrate between CRD versions.
-* Configuring a horizontal pod autoscaler for the live CAEs.

 ## Preparing Your Cluster and Installing the Operator